yaxu/icfp24/src/icfp.md

 This ambiguity comes down to where the pattern _structure_ should come from - should we preserve the structure of the outer pattern, the inner pattern, or a combination of the two?
-In the case of the above `fast` function and its `slow`, `late` and `early` friends, we can say that we will always want to preserve the structure of the inner patterns - the patterns of values which come second in the function arguments.
+In the case of the `fast` function (and its `slow`, `late` and `early` friends), we can say that we will always want to preserve the structure of the inner patterns - the patterns of values which come second in the function arguments.
 This is because we only want to transform a value pattern using a time pattern, but not otherwise change the value pattern's structure.
-(We will see examples of functions that do change the structure of events later.)
+(We will see examples of functions that _do_ change the structure of events later.)

 The following shows how inner, outer and 'mix' binds can be implemented.